webitel/docs-en/source/acr-applications.rst

 blackList
 ----------

-The blackList application executes actions for the blacklisted numbers.
+The blackList application executes various actions for the blacklisted numbers.

 .. code-block:: json